Aritra-Basak/Doctor-Appointment/README.md

 # Doctor-Appointment
-"This is a project based on core Java stimulating the appointment system for  Doctor's Checkup"
+"This is a project based on core Java simulating the appointment system for  Doctor's Checkup"
 <b>

 "We will work here with a predefined Doctor's list mentioned in the Program.